 You can find good deals traveling with Trenitalia.
 The farther in advance you can buy your ticket, the cheaper the price may be.
 Being flexible with your travel times and dates may provide you with greater chances for lower fares.
 And while pricing is consistent across days of the week, you may find the major difference between fares within a day has to do more with how many changes and what train types are in a journey.
 Surprisingly, direct trips may be cheaper than those requiring transfers, so check the schedule carefully.
 In addition to the Economy and Super Economy tickets that offer discounts with restrictions to ticket changes and refunds, there are usually other special deals available, such as two-for-one deals on Saturday travels and their Insieme group travel with significant discounts for two to five people traveling together.

-Passengers board the train most frequently from Milano Centrale, which is located around 1.7 miles (2.8 km) away from the city center, and they get off the train at Pisa Centrale, located 0.5 miles (805 m) away from the city center.
+Passengers board the train most frequently from Milano Centrale, which is located around 2.3 miles (3.7 km) away from the city centre, and they get off the train at Pisa Centrale, located 0.9 miles (1.5 km) away from the city centre.